ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 The structure fields are defined as follows:

-- "version" is a 2-octet integer, which matches the type in the challenge.
+- "token_type" is a 2-octet integer, which matches the type in the challenge.

 - "token_key_id" is the least significant byte of the `key_id`.